Critiques of the Judiciary

 The article can now be accessed online.
 However, its prior omission does appear to be the result of an "editorial selection" because another, previously-indexed front page article from the same May 8th 2001 edition now appears in duplicate on NewsBank's database, an indication that the subject article had been selectively omitted earlier.

 Although one cannot be certain who requested suppressing online access to Finch's article, The Times-Picayune appears to have complied.
-If this is so, then it is unfortunate the newspaper would allow such an incident to impugn its long-standing reputation for excellence and integrity.
+If so, then it is unfortunate the newspaper would allow such an incident to impugn its long-standing reputation for excellence and integrity.

 Judge finds herself on trialTulane case prompts conflict-of-interest callSUSAN FINCHMay 8, 2001